HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 SHINSA - GRADING TESTS

 Adult ranks across all arts use the traditional ranking system, children's ranks use the modern belt system.
-At the start of a new rank, students are issued a makimono (scroll), cataloging the techniques they will be learning at that level.
-Students then have a minimum time frame you spend studying these techniques.
+At the start of a new rank, students are issued a makimono (scroll), cataloging the techniques they will be learning at that rank.
+Shinsa are held quarterly and students can apply provided they have completed the required study and attendance and have correct uniform and equipment.

 Each rank is divided into 4 levels to give feedback on your progress until you are ready to apply for a full grade.